ThePhD/ThePhD.github.io/_posts/2024-05-21-just-raii-it-bro.markdown

 # RAII: C++ Syntax

-As a quick primer for those who are not familiar, C++ achieves its general purpose do-and-undo mechanism through the user of *constructors* and *destructors*.
+As a quick primer for those who are not familiar, C++ achieves its general purpose do-and-undo mechanism through the use of *constructors* and *destructors*.
 Constructors are function calls that are always invoked on the creation of an object, and destructors are always invoked when an object leaves scope.
 One can handle doing the construction and destruction manually, but we don't have to talk about such complicated cases yet.
 The syntax looks as follows:

 ```cpp
 #include <cstdlib>